ttscoff/bunch/bunch-files/frontmatter.md

 Bunches with a menu order greater than 99 will be sorted by number and appended to the end of the list.
 Adding `menu order: 100` to a Bunch will force it the the end of the list.
 Duplicate numbers are sorted alphanumerically.

-> If you increment your menu order numbers by 5 or 10 when first starting out, you'll have room to stick new ones in or move them around without having to re-order everything.
+> Tip: If you increment your menu order numbers by 5 or 10 when first starting out, you'll have room to stick new ones in or move them around without having to re-order everything.
 E.g. put your top menu item at 10, second one at 20.
 Then if in the future you want something else at the top of the list or between those two, you can just put it at position 5 or 15 and still have room to fit 4 more in either direction before you have to go through and renumber everything.
 {:.tip}

 ### Adding Menu Dividers {#dividers}